kaneplusplus/tibblefiddle/README.md

 [![R-CMD-check](https://github.com/kaneplusplus/tibbletator/workflows/R-CMD-check/badge.svg)](https://github.com/kaneplusplus/tibbletator/actions)
 <!-- badges: end -->

-At the unholy intersection of they tidyverse and the shinyverse is the `tibbletator`, which allows you to manually change values in a `data.frame` object using shiny.
+At the unholy intersection of the tidyverse, the shinyverse, and Microsoft Excel isthe `tibbletator`, which allows you to manually change values in a `data.frame` object using shiny.

 ## Installation